CraftingDragon007/qnovnc-platform-plugin/README.md

 based on the original Qt VNC QPA plugin.

 ## Additional changes
+- Allows you to listen on a custom host (not only 0.0.0.0) (example: `QT_QPA_PLATFORM="novnc:size=1078x1106:depth=16:port=5911:host=127.0.0.1"`)
-Prevents segfaults when the user is destroying and recreating a lot of windows.
+- Prevents segfaults when the user is destroying and recreating a lot of windows.

 ## Licensing